netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Potential challenges:

-- If we adopt an implementation to use the full network address + path for identity, and if we use this to generate tokens, then we may end up generating many more or longer tokens.
+- If we adapt an implementation to use the full network address + path for identity, and if we use this to generate tokens, then we may end up generating many more or longer tokens.
-- Clients may not know their IP address (e.g. NAT) and their IP address may change.
+- Clients may not know their IP address (e.g., NAT) and their IP address may change.

 See discussion in https://github.com/quicwg/multipath/issues/550